Skip to main content

 🚇 Practical Istanbul Guide

-• Best Time to Visit: April-June or September-October for pleasant weather (15-25°C) and fewer crowds.
-Summers (July-August) are hot and humid (25-35°C).
-Winters (December-February) are mild but rainy and occasionally snowy (5-10°C).
-Avoid Ramadan if you want to experience the full food scene (many restaurants close during the day).
+• Best Time to Visit: April-June or September-October for pleasant weather and fewer crowds.
+Summers are hot, winters mild but rainy.

 • Istanbulkart: Essential for public transport.
-Load this contactless card (costs 50 TRY, refundable) for buses, trams, metros, ferries, and funiculars.
-Much cheaper than single tickets.
-You can share one card among multiple people.
-Buy and reload at kiosks near transport stops.
+Load this contactless card for buses, trams, metros, and ferries.

 • Dress Code for Mosques: Modest clothing required.
-Cover shoulders, chest, and legs (below the knee).
-Women should cover hair with a scarf.
-Many mosques provide loaner scarves and wraps at the entrance.
-Remove shoes before entering (bring socks or go barefoot).
+Women should cover hair and wear long skirts/pants.
+Many mosques provide loaner scarves.

 • Currency & Costs: Turkish Lira (TRY).
-Istanbul is relatively affordable compared to Western European cities, though prices have increased with inflation.
-Budget travelers can get by on $40-60/day; mid-range $80-120/day.
-ATMs are everywhere.
-Credit cards widely accepted in tourist areas.
+Istanbul is relatively affordable compared to Western European cities.

 • Cultural Etiquette: Turks are warm and hospitable.
-Accept offers of tea (çay)—refusing is considered rude.
-Remove shoes when entering homes and mosques.
-Greet with 'merhaba' (hello) or 'selam' (hi).
-Handshakes are common.
-Tipping is appreciated (10-15% in restaurants).
+Accept offers of tea, remove shoes when entering homes/mosques, and greet with ‘merhaba’ (hello).

 • Safety: Generally safe for tourists, but use common sense in crowded areas.
-Pickpocketing can occur in bazaars and on public transport.
-Avoid political demonstrations.
-Women traveling alone should dress modestly and be aware of their surroundings, especially at night.
+Pickpocketing can occur in bazaars.